 Attribute Invalid Attribute Value

 allowedCharacter Not a single character or one of:letters, blank, digits, alphanumeric.

 conversionFactor Not a positive numeric value.

 defaultUnits Not a valid unit in this unit class.

-deprecatedFrom See SCHEMA_DEPRECATION_ERROR
+deprecatedFrom Does not correspond to a valid schema version.

 inLibrary The value of an inLibrary attribute is for the wrong library.

 relatedTag Not an existing tag.

 rooted See SCHEMA_LIBRARY_INVALID

 suggestedTag Not an existing tag.

 unitClass Not an existing unit class.

 valueClass Not an existing value class.